Scams through online lotteries

 Well, legal lottery operations like the New York Lottery usually pay out less than 60% of their revenues to their clients.
 The rest of the money generated by ticket sales covers their expenses.
 And it is no secret that a big part of the profit is being used for charity and financing education projects.

 So since the lotto scammer does not have those expenses, he can easily offer tickets at a discount price.
-Of course, in order to keep his customers coming back, he'd pay out all the winners form his revenues.
+Of course, in order to keep his customers coming back, he’d pay out all the winners from his revenues.

-Wait a minute - all the winners?
+Wait a minute – all the winners?
 What if someone wins a big amount of money, maybe even a multi-million jackpot?
-Of course the scammer would go bankrupt if he paid that out.
-But since he only has a couple of thousand customers, the chances of one of "his" tickets winning an amount that would break his bank are slim to none.
-He'd still make a ton of money, probably pay no taxes - so this lottery scam would be quite lucrative, even long term.
+Of course, the scammer would go bankrupt if he paid that out.
+But since he only has a couple of thousand customers, the chances of one of “his” tickets winning an amount that would break his bank are slim to none.
+He’d still make a ton of money, and probably pay no taxes – so this lottery scam would be quite lucrative, even long term.

 How can you tell that an online lottery is legit?

 In order to be sure whether it is a legitimate online lotto service, they would have to give you physical proof that a lottery ticket has actually been purchased for you, with the original lottery itself.
 That way, you would have a claim against the lottery commission, and not just against the company that you bought the ticket from.

 And this is the difference between our ticket service and the many online lottery scammers out there.
 We do buy a real lottery ticket for you.
 The purchase will be made by one of our agents, and we have agents in every country and state of the 20+ international lotteries we are offering online tickets for.

 Then we scan it and email it to you, and if you win, you can claim your winnings from the lottery company.
 We will even help you process your claim.
 Our customers have won Millions over the years and we have helped all their winners to their money, without charging any fees for it.